In this article

 What is a petty cash fund?

-Petty cash is a nominal amount of money a business keeps on hand for small expenses.
+A petty cash fund is a nominal amount of money a business keeps on hand for small expenses.
 It's usually held in cash in amounts up to $500.
-Larger corporations often separate petty cash by department, putting each team in charge of its own funds.
+Larger corporations often make petty cash disbursements by department, putting each team in charge of its own funds.
 You’d list petty cash as an asset on your balance sheet.

-Unlike recurring bill payments, petty cash usually covers infrequent business expenses like taxi rides, coffee, office supplies, client gifts, or employee lunches.
+You typically wouldn’t use petty cash to cover recurring expenses like bill payments.
+Instead, petty cash is meant to cover infrequent expenses like taxi rides, coffee, office supplies, client gifts, or employee lunches.

 Petty cash is useful for purchases that don’t warrant a check or credit card payment.
 Some common examples of petty cash expenses include: